1955 Alabama Crimson Tide football team: Tulane

 Playing their annual home game at Ladd Stadium, the Crimson Tide lost 27–7 to the Tulane Green Wave in Mobile.
 The game was tied 7–7 at halftime after Tulane scored on a 12-yard Al Cottrell run in the first and Alabama scored on a short Billy Lumpkin run in the second quarter.
 After a one-yard Ronald Quillian run in the third to give Tulane a 14–7 lead, the Green Wave closed the game with a pair of fourth-quarter touchdowns o win 27–7.
 The fourth quarter scored were made by Quillian on a five-yard run and by Cottrell on a 17-yard interception return.
-The loss brought Alabama's all-time record against Tulane to 16–8–2.